Code-Institute-Submissions/milestone-project-48/readme.md

 ## UX

 This project was made for people that love indie games and is easily scalable.
-I took inspiration from old html game websites that I've played when I was young.
+I took inspiration from old html game websites that I played when I was young.
 I also started using CodeCademy and they gave me the idea of using Phaser.
 I also got a lot of inspiration for my codes through their courses.

 The webpage sole purpose is to showcase different games and should be very easy to navigate.

-* As a user i'd like an easy to use webpage with easy navigation.
+* As a user I wouldd like an easy to use webpage with easy navigation.
-* If i visit any form of gaming websites I'd like the focus to be on the games, and have a variety of games to choose from.
-I'd like the information of how to play the game to be displayed in the game and easy to understand.
+* If i visit any form of gaming websites I would like the focus to be on the games, and have a variety of games to choose from.
+I would like the information of how to play the game to be displayed in the game and easy to understand.

-I chose the project based on the example ideas provided in the Interactive Frontend Development module but didn't like the example games given and therefore decided to create other games.
+I chose the project based on the example ideas provided in the Interactive Frontend Development module but did not like the example games given and therefore decided to create other games.

 ## Features